postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 ### Publishing Workspaces

+Postman enables you to publish your collection for public viewi

 To publish a Workspace collection, go to the Workspaces dashboard and click a personal or team Workspace.

-In the Collections view, click the **Ellipsis** button and select "Publish".
+In the Collections view, click the ***Ellipsis (...)*** and select "Publish".

-In the Publish Collection page, select an environment, a custom domain, and custom styling options.
+In the Publish Collection page, select the

+* Environment
+  The collection's public documentation contains the shared environment.

+* Custom domain
+  The selected domain contains the published domeain.

+* Custom styling options
+  You can determine the color of the top bar, right side bar, and the highlight

 Click the **Publish Collection** button.